ledelaney/analyzing-ur-categorical-data/README.md

 # Analysis of Categorical (Discrete) Data

-Find below some helpful websites for learning about methods of categorical data analysis.
-Personally I found the PennState course to be the most helpful, as it also includes associated R tutorials.
+This repo includes a collection of resources that may be helpful for learning about methods of categorical data analysis, including the specialized case of species data.
+Many materials are linked below, and others are included in the folders above.

+For getting a general sense of what to do with your data and how to work with it in R, I found the `vcdExtra` tutorial and the Penn State course very helpful.
+The Agresti book (in general-materials folder) is also extremely useful, and I linked below an associated R manual.
 Humble word of advice: start with categorical data analysis in general, and then move on to `caper` or `phylolm` for phylogenetic methods.
 The main difference is that you will use a phylogeny along with your data, but that can complicate things.

 Another humble word of advice: it matters if your response variable is binary.
 If your response variable is binary, you will need to use a specialized case of `glm` (`family = "binomial"`) and a special function from the `rr2` package (`BinaryPGLMM`).